 • Check the humidity.

 If your sinuses are all dried out, humidity can be a good thing.
 But if dust mites and mold bother you more, too much humidity can cause problems.
 Mold and dust mites thrive in moist rooms.
 Check humidity with a simple hygrometer -- available at home supply stores.
-Try to keep it below 55% to keep allergens at bay.
+Try to keep it below 50% to keep allergens at bay.
 If the air is too dry, try a humidifier.
-Make sure the filter is clean, or you’ll spread bacteria or fungal spores around the room and trigger allergies.
+Make sure the filter is clean, or you’ll spread bacteria or fungal spores around the room, which can trigger allergies.

 • Filter your air.

 Use a high-efficiency air filter on your air conditioning and heating units.
-Air purifiers are rated on what's called the MERV scale.
-You want something that’s at least MERV 11 or 12.
+Air filters are rated on what's called the MERV scale.
+You want something that’s a MERV 11 or 12.
 Change the filter every three months

 • Vacuum regularly.